elliswmartin/shhelpersLfA/README.md

 ### Autocrop

 Add your images to be processed into the `~/Desktop/crop` folder.
-If you do not have a qc folder, one will be created automatically during processing.
+If you do not have a `qc` folder, one will be created automatically during processing.

 ### Resize & Mids

 Copy files that you would like to resize and create mids (copies resized to 800px) into `~/Desktop/qc` folder.
+If you do not have a `processed` folder, one will be created automatically during processing.

-### Run Script
+## Run Script

 1. Open Terminal and run `helpersLfA.sh`: